e00E/Youtube-to-Soundcloud/README.md

 * `soundcloud_password` is your Soundcloud password
 * `youtube_api_key` is your Youtube api key

-Ordinarily we would not use username and password directly and instead use oauth but that requires a domain and server while this application is meant to run locally.
+Ordinarily we would use oauth instead of username and password but that requires a domain and server while this application is meant to be run locally.

 ## playlists.json
 * `playlists` is a list of playlists